lvzxr/apb-reloaded/README.md

 ## Features

+- No Streaming + GC On - All information above.
-- FPS Boost - All information above.
+- Experimental Files - All information above.
 - Keybinds - All information above.
 - Remove Vivox - Blanks the Vivox.exe file causing it to not load, fixes Steam sometimes getting stuck on APB due to Vivox not closing.
 If you get EAC issues using this just repair and leave the file stock.

 ## Interface

 - Faster UI - Changes what file the UI is read from causing there to be parking signs throughout the inventory, can help to improve fps when changing mods quickly.
-Jeshua is more broken than Adam but also includes the white mission timer.
+Jeshua includes a white mission timer however completely breaks the UI in editors so a lot of text will be missing.
 - Localization - My custom take on APB's localization a lot of stuff has been shortened and or removed.

 ## Visual